 Perhaps unsurprisingly for a children’s film made by a 63-year-old man, Howl’s Moving Castle is full of reflections on the relationship between youth and age.
 Although Sophie’s gender and adolescent status makes her seem a typical Miyazaki protagonist, she is already so alienated from her own youth and beauty that her physical transformation into an old woman requires little corresponding change in her character.
 Howl is her exact opposite, an adult Peter Pan who refuses to grow up and stop fleeing his problems, while the Witch of the Waste uses magic to make herself seem younger (if not prettier) and when stripped of her powers becomes a wrinkled crone, who babbles as though in second childhood.
 It might be added that few other films, or indeed filmmakers, would dare take a scene in which two elderly women struggle to climb a staircase and turn it into an extravagant and memorable set piece.

 If animation were a medium limited only by the power of imagination, then Howl’s Moving Castle would seem to have no limits at all.
-It is an instant classic that will be viewed with admiration, awe and not a little puzzlement for decades to come.
+It will be viewed with admiration, awe and not a little puzzlement for decades to come.

 © Anton Bitel